kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   }
 }
 {% endprism %}
-The above-example creates a variable called `xhr`, then checks to see if `XMLHttpRequest` is attached to the browser via the `window` object.
-If it is, then `xhr` will directly reference a new instance of `XMLHttpRequest` when doing AJAX things.
+The above-example created a variable called `xhr`, then checked to see if `XMLHttpRequest` is attached to the browser via the `window` object.
+If it was, then `xhr` directly referenced a new instance of `XMLHttpRequest` when it performed AJAX tasks.

-The example is also checking to see if `ActiveXObject` is attached to the browser via the `window` object.
-If it is, then `xhr` will directly reference a new instance of `ActiveXObject` when doing AJAX things.
+The example also checked to see if `ActiveXObject` was attached to the browser via the `window` object.
+If it was, then `xhr` will directly reference a new instance of `ActiveXObject` when it performed AJAX tasks.

 Developers later realized that `window.ActiveXObject` was used differently across the older versions of IE. They also realized that that some browsers heavily in use at the time didn't support XHR at all.